steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 The platform kan be deployed without Helm and also on plain Docker hosts.
 {% endhint %}

-Please replace the placeholder `replace-with-agent-key` with your agent key copied in [Step 1 - Get your key](#step-1-getyourkey) and start the helm chart installation with:
+Please replace the placeholders `replace-with-agent-key` and `replace-with-license-key` with your agent key and license key copied in [Step 1 - Get your key](#step-1-getyourkey) and start the helm chart installation with:

 ```bash
 helm repo add steadybit https://steadybit.github.io/helm-charts